jamescherti/easysession.el/README.md

 [![MELPA](https://melpa.org/packages/easysession-badge.svg)](https://melpa.org/#/easysession)
 ![](https://raw.githubusercontent.com/jamescherti/easysession.el/main/.images/made-for-gnu-emacs.svg)

-The Emacs package `easysession.el` offers a convenient and effortless way to persist and restore Emacs editing sessions.
-It can significantly increase productivity and save a lot of time for users who frequently switch between different projects and those who frequently open and close the Emacs editor.

-In addition to its automatic session management capabilities, the `easysession.el` Emacs package provides a range of useful commands for saving, loading, listing, renaming, and deleting sessions.
-Beyond its custom functions for restoring buffers, `easysession.el` leverages built-in Emacs functions to persist and restore frames, utilizing official functions maintained by Emacs developers.
+The Emacs package `easysession.el` is a lightweight session manager for Emacs that can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, the tab-bar, and Emacs frames (with or without their size, width, and height).
+It offers a convenient and effortless way to manage Emacs editing sessions and leverages built-in Emacs functions to persist and restore frames, utilizing official functions maintained by Emacs developers.

 ## Features